Anthonypaige/investnurenergy/src/content/post/heat-pump-water-heaters-are-the-model-of-efficiency.md

 The electrical requirements for installing a heat pump water heater are no different than those for a standard electric tank.
 Some homes may need an electric panel upgrade to accommodate the new 240V outlet, a task that can be handled by a licensed electrician.
 The good news is that this electrical panel upgrade can also be included if needed, offering a seamless transition to your new energy-efficient heating solution.

-Read more about how [electrical panel upgrades can be included](investinyourenergy.com/electrical-panel-upgrades-a-keystone-of-the-inflation-reduction-act) with heat pump water heater installations
+Read more about how [electrical panel upgrades](electrical-panel-upgrades-a-keystone-of-the-inflation-reduction-act)can be included with heat pump water heater installations

 #### **Conclusion**